Florida man who defended self in murder trial found guilty, judge warned about profanity use

 "I want you to know the actual facts," he told jurors.
 Then, turning to prosecutors, he said, "I did kill Kenyatta Brown.
 But I want you to tell it like it is, if you are going to tell it."

-Oneal, 32, acted as his own lawyer throughout the trial.
-During closing arguments, Hillsborough Circuit Judge Michelle Sisco intervened and warned him to stop using profanities.
+During closing arguments, the judge intervened and warned the 32-year-old to stop using profanities.

 The defendant spent most of his time Monday accusing the state of manipulating call logs and recordings for the night of the March 2018 killings.
 A state prosecutor called the claims "absurd."